shieldproject/shield/README.md

 ### Retention Policies API

 Purpose: allows the Web UI and CLI to find out what retention policies are defined, and provides CRUD operations for policy management.
-Allowing queries to filter to unused=t or unused=f enables the frontends to show retention policies that can be deleted safely.
+Allowing queries to filter to unused=t or unused=f enables the front ends to show retention policies that can be deleted safely.

 | | | |
 |----|----|----|